Stanley Kubrick: Cinematography

 Among Kubrick's innovations in cinematography are his use of special effects, as in 2001, where he used both slit-scan photography and front-screen projection, which won Kubrick his only Oscar for special effects.
-Some reviewers have described and illustrated with video clips Kubrick's use of "one-point perspective", which leads the viewer's eye towards a central vanishing point.
+Some reviewers have discussed Kubrick's use of "one-point perspective", which leads the viewer's eye towards a central vanishing point.
 The technique relies on creating a complex visual symmetry using parallel lines in a scene which all converge on that single point, leading away from the viewer.
 Combined with camera motion it could produce an effect that one writer describes as "hypnotic and thrilling".
 The Shining was among the first half-dozen features to use the then-revolutionary Steadicam (after the 1976 films Bound for Glory, Marathon Man and Rocky).
 Kubrick used it to its fullest potential, which gave the audience smooth, stabilized, motion-tracking by the camera.
 Kubrick described Steadicam as being like a "magic carpet", allowing "fast, flowing, camera movements" in the maze in The Shining which otherwise would have been impossible.

 Kubrick was among the first directors to use video assist during filming.
 At the time he began using it in 1966, it was considered cutting-edge technology, requiring him to build his own system.
 Having it in place during the filming of 2001, he was able to view a video of a take immediately after it was filmed.
-On some films, such as Barry Lyndon, he used custom made zoom lenses, which allowed him to start a scene with a close-up and slowly zoom out to capture the full panorama of scenery and to film long takes under changing outdoor lighting conditions by making aperture adjustments while the cameras rolled.
+On some films, such as Barry Lyndon, he used custom-made zoom lenses, which allowed him to start a scene with a close-up and slowly zoom out to capture the full panorama of scenery and to film long takes under changing outdoor lighting conditions by making aperture adjustments while the cameras rolled.
 LoBrutto notes that Kubrick's technical knowledge about lenses "dazzled the manufacturer's engineers, who found him to be unprecedented among contemporary filmmakers".
-For Barry Lyndon he also used a specially adapted high-speed (f/0.7) Zeiss camera lens, originally developed for NASA, to shoot numerous scenes lit only with candlelight.
+For Barry Lyndon he also used a specially adapted high-speed (f/0.7) Zeiss camera lens, originally developed for NASA, to shoot scenes lit only with candlelight.
 Actor Steven Berkoff recalls that Kubrick wanted scenes to be shot using "pure candlelight", and in doing so Kubrick "made a unique contribution to the art of filmmaking going back to painting ...
 You almost posed like for portraits."
 LoBrutto notes that cinematographers all over the world wanted to know about Kubrick's "magic lens" and that he became a "legend" among cameramen around the world.